Common Questions

 If I leave my pet, when do I pick him/her up?

 If the doctor recommends that the pet be hospitalized due to his or her medical condition, you will need to make plans to pick your pet up by 7 AM the next morning for its return home or transfer to your regular veterinarian.
-If your pet is not picked up by 7 AM we will transfer your pet to a daytime veterinarian for a fee of $150.
+If your pet is not picked up by 7 AM we will transfer your pet to a daytime veterinarian for a fee.

 As the emergency doctor may be unexpectedly busy, we rely on you to call for periodic progress updates.
 We will, however, contact you at any hour if your pet’s condition should decline unexpectedly.
 Please provide us with an accurate phone number that we are able to reach you on in the middle of the night.